 I am a professor of English at University of California, Riverside.
 At UCR, I teach arts-centered courses in Gender Studies/Queer Theory and American Literature/Visual Culture.
 As a curator, I advocate for performance-centered practices and have worked with Los Angeles Contemporary Exhibitions, the Vincent Price Art Museum and The Broad in Los Angeles.
 I am a member of the Board of Directors for Human Resources Los Angeles (HRLA), a non-profit arts space and curatorial collective based in Chinatown, and have been involved with HRLA since 2012.
+I maintain a website listing PhD programs that have stopped using the GRE, and started a crowdsourcing project listing MA programs in English that offer partial or full funding.

-A few words about my publications:
+A few words about my books:

 Campus Sex/Campus Security (Semiotext(e), 2015) describes the psychic life of the campus as it swings between sexed and raced anxieties about exposure, vulnerability and risk.
 It is informed by anti-sexual harassment/sexual violence policy, discourse about Title IX and federal compliance, and by a series of cases of police brutality directed at campus protesters and students and faculty of color.
 Reviewed by Melissa Gira Grant in Bookforum.